libp2p/docs/content/concepts/introduction/protocols/identify.md

 weight: 23
 ---

-The libp2p identify protocol is a way for nodes in a peer-to-peer network to share and query information about each other.
+The libp2p Identify protocol is a way for nodes in the libp2p network to share and query information about each other.
 This information includes:

 - the user agent: a free-form string identifying the node's implementation, usually